Cover Rock Fest confirms original member of the Grateful Dead

 More information: Visit coverrockfestival.com.

-AVON — Cover Rock Festival on Thursday confirmed that former Grateful Dead member and Rock and Roll Hall of Famer Tom Constanten would perform with Colorado’s own Shakedown Street, along with Dave Herbert, lead guitar and vocals in Jerry Garcia Band, in celebration of Shakedown Street’s 30th anniversary.
-The festival takes place June 25 and 26 at the Avon Performance Pavilion at Nottingham Park in Avon.
+AVON — Cover Rock Festival on Thursday confirmed that former Grateful Dead member and Rock & Roll Hall of Famer Tom Constanten would perform with Colorado’s own Shakedown Street, along with Dave Herbert, lead guitar and vocals in JGB, in celebration of Shakedown Street’s 30th anniversary.
+The festival takes place June 25 and 26 at the Avon Performance Pavilion at Harry A. Nottingham Park in Avon.